burst-apps-team/burst-wiki/burst-support-for-erc20-tokens.md

 **transfer**

-To send tokens from your address to another address use the transferAsset API, specify the recipient address, the asset id and the quantity to transfer as well as your account passphrase, the transaction fee and transaction deadline.
+To send tokens from your address to another address use the [transferAsset](the-burst-api-transfer-asset.md) API, specify the recipient address, the asset id and the quantity to transfer as well as your account passphrase, the transaction fee and transaction deadline.

-The transferAsset transaction is recorded on the BURST blockchain.
-You can later track token transfers using the getAssetTransfers API
+The [transferAsset](the-burst-api-transfer-asset.md) transaction is recorded on the BURST blockchain.
+You can later track token transfers using the [Get Asset Transfers](the-burst-api-get-asset-transfers.md) API